floweredscarf/su25/labs/lab02/index.md

 ### Discussion: Intuition for Drawing Objects

-Discuss with your partner to see if you can come up with intuition as to why these diagrams are drawn the way they are:
+See if you can come up with intuition as to why these diagrams are drawn the way they are:

 -   Why does it make sense that objects are not stored inside variables, but are